SanchitaMishra170676/BlockchainBasics/README.md

  ### Externally owned acc can transfer ethers or messages
  ### Contract accs are used to hold ethres while acting as an intermediary.
- Eg - Caution machine will be stored in the contract acc and transferred in the respective acc as per the situations and norms.
+ Eg - Caution money will be stored in the contract acc and transferred in the respective acc as per the situations and norms.

+ #### Accounts need to pay fees for transaction.
+ These are paid in wei, a lower denominationof ether.

+ ### 1 ether = 10^18 wei

+ ## Transaction involves :
+ * Signature of sneder authorizing transfer
+ * Amount of wei
+ * Message to a contract
+ * Start gas (max no. of steps)
+ * gas price (fee for computation)
+ #### Header --> Transactions --> Runneruo headers

+ ## Ethereum Node
+ An ethereum node is a computational system representing a business entity or an individual participant.
+ #### An ethereum full node hosts the software needed for transaction initiation, validation, mining, block creation, smart contract evaluation and EVM.
+ + A blockchain maintains both a state hash and a receipt hash